 Members of VICTAR are actively involved in a number of funded research projects.
 Some of the more recent projects are listed below (a number of which have links to project overviews and reports which may be downloaded).
-A list of recent publications produced by current members of VICTAR can be found under their individual staff profiles.
+A list of recent publications produced by current members of VICTAR can be found on the individual staff profiles.

 Developing a pilot ‘outcomes based’ framework for mobility and independence specialists

-The current phase of the transitions project is funded by the Nuffield Foundation from 2012-2015 and it is looking at the transition of blind and partially sighted young people from the age of 14 years for the next five years to identify the roles of the professionals involved and the factors which improve or reduce a young person's chances of gaining employment more ...
+The current phase of the transitions project is funded by the Nuffield Foundation and it looks at the transition of blind and partially sighted young people from the age of 14 years for the next five years to identify the roles of the professionals involved and the factors which improve or reduce a young person's chances of gaining employment

 Network 1000 Survey 1, Opinions and circumstances of visually impaired people in Great Britain (PDF, opens new window)